monero-project/monero-site/get-started/mining/index.md

                         </div>
                     </div>
                     <div class="row center-xs">
-                       <p>Some people choose to invest in specalized mining hardware in order to increase their mining hashrate.
+                       <p>Some people choose to invest in specialized mining hardware in order to increase their mining hashrate.
 A Monero community member has decided to put together a <a href="http://monerobenchmarks.info/">site for the benchmarks of different GPUs</a>.
 Results may vary.
 Feel free to contribute</p>
                     </div>
                 </div>
             </div>